Pesticides in the United States: Atrazine

 Atrazine is the second-most commonly used herbicide in the United States after glyphosate, with application of approximately 76000000 lb of the active ingredient in 1997.
+It is inexpensive and very low acute toxicity to humans.

 The U.S. EPA said in the 2003 Interim Reregistration Eligibility Decision, "The total or national economic impact resulting from the loss of atrazine to control grass and broadleaf weeds in corn, sorghum and sugarcane would be in excess of $2 billion per year if atrazine were unavailable to growers."
 In the same report, it added the "yield loss plus increased herbicide cost may result in an average estimated loss of $28 per acre" if atrazine were unavailable to corn farmers.

 In 2006, the EPA concluded that the triazine herbicides posed "no harm that would result to the general U.S. population, infants, children or other... consumers."

 EPA concluded, in 2007, that atrazine does not adversely affect amphibian gonadal development based on a review of laboratory and field studies, including studies submitted by the registrant and studies published in the scientific literature.

-In 2009, Paul Winchester, a professor of pediatrics at the Indiana University School of Medicine, wrote a paper that was published in Acta Paediatrica reviewing national records for thirty million births, found that children conceived between April and July, when the concentration of atrazine, mixed with other pesticides, in water is highest, were more likely to have genital birth defects.

 A 2010 study, conducted by the U.S. Geological Survey, observed substantial adverse reproductive effects on fish from atrazine exposure at concentrations below the USEPA water-quality guideline.

 DDT

-Pesticide bags in Fresno, California during May of 1972 read 'You get results with Best Chemicals'.
+Pesticide bags in Fresno, California during May 1972 read 'You get results with Best Chemicals'.

 The use of DDT in the United States was banned in 1972, except for a limited exemption for public health uses.
 Public concern about the usage of DDT was largely influenced by the book, Silent Spring, written by Rachel Carson.
 The ban on DDT is cited by scientists as a major factor in the comeback of the bald eagle in the continental United States.